georgevreilly/georgevreilly.github.io/content/blog/2024/10/19/cold-brew-french-press.rst

 * Grind the coffee beans coarsely.
 * Place the ground coffee in the French Press.
 * Pour water into the grounds, distributing it as best you can.
-* Swirl gently to ensure that all coffee grounds are wet.
+* Stir gently to ensure that all coffee grounds are wet.
-* Cover the French Press with cling film or similar.
+* Cover the French Press with plastic wrap—\
+  this prevents absorption of odors in the fridge.
-* Place in the fridge, for anywhere between 6 and 24 hours.
+* Store it in the fridge, for anywhere between 6 and 24 hours.
-* Remove the cling film, add the plunger, and plunge.
+* Remove the plastic wrap, insert the plunger, and plunge.
-* Pour the brew into a jar.
-* The plunger will hold back all but the finest grounds.
-* I recommend pouring the brew through a coffee filter.
+* Pour the brew through a coffee filter to strain any fine grounds that get past the plunger.
 * Refrigerate the cold brew.

 .. _cold brew coffee: